joranmulderij/tac/docs/index.md

-# TAC

 ## About TAC

 TAC stands for "TAC Advanced Calculator".
-It is a command line calculator geared towards scientific and engineering calculations.
+It is a command line calculator geared towards scientific and engineering applications.

 ## Features